UphillD/2020-ACA-Project/README.md

     $ ./bencher_L1.sh

-However, you *will* have to change the paths manually in every script if you plan to execute them manually.
+However, you **will** have to change the paths manually in every script if you plan to execute them manually.

+## Notes

 The bencher scripts will run every benchmark with every configuration of the appropriate memory level (L1, L2, ..), and place their outputs in the path: `<parsec_workspace>/outputs/<memory level>/`